 I work on and write about global and local issues, particularly social and environmental ones.
 I’m especially interested in helping make visible the politics and power imbalances that affect social and environmental justice; in finding and telling stories that matter; and in supporting groups working to improve their communities and our world.

-I’m also influenced by an interdisciplinary education that includes an M.A. in International Affairs (Development Studies), travel and work in other countries (over 30 countries, almost 40 if you count airports–which you shouldn’t), and an interest in the role of arts and of humour in fostering social change.
+I’m also influenced by an interdisciplinary education that includes an M.A. in International Affairs (Development Studies); travel and work in other countries (over 30 countries, almost 40 if you count airports–which you shouldn’t); and an interest in the roles of collective action, arts, and humour in fostering social change.

 You can see more about my writing and work elsewhere on this site.
-I also blog on local environmental issues at www.greenlivingottawa.com, and I have a blog on Africa at www.adaretodiscover.blogspot.com.
+I also blog on local environmental issues at www.greenlivingottawa.com.